hcarty/ocamlbrew/README.md

     -p [patch]      Patch to apply to OCaml
     -a              Install everything with no prompts
     -o              Install OCaml only, no prompts
-    -f              Install OCaml, findlib and odb.ml only, no prompts -x              Install OCaml, findlib, odb.ml, oasis, no prompts -s [path]       Install OCaml from Subversion [path]
+    -r              Install OCaml and opam only, no prompts -f              Install OCaml, findlib and odb.ml only, no prompts -x              Install OCaml, findlib, odb.ml, oasis, no prompts -s [path]       Install OCaml from Subversion [path]